andrei-pavel/portunus/README.md

 ## Introduction

 What fits you best?
-- **frequent distro-hopping?** Install all your favourite packages after a hop with one run of `curate-pkg`.
+- **frequent distro-hopping?** Install all your favourite packages after a hop with one run of `portunus`.
-- **determined distro-hugging?** Update all your packages and get detailed information about what was updated each time with one run of `curate-pkg`.
+- **determined distro-hugging?** Update all your packages and get detailed information about what was updated each time with one run of `portunus`.
-In the latter case, it's very useful to set it up as a systemd service `curate-pkg-daily.service`:
+In the latter case, it's very useful to set it up as a systemd service `portunus-daily.service`:
 ```
 [Unit]
-Description=curate-pkg-daily
+Description=portunus-daily

 [Service]
 Type=simple
-ExecStart=/usr/local/bin/curate-pkg
+ExecStart=/usr/local/bin/portunus

 [Install]
 WantedBy=multi-user.target